wanderingCoder95/Seasonal-AQI-Analysis-Through-Classical-ML-Models/README.md

 ## ⭐ Acknowledgment

-This project was developed as part of a **machine learning mini-project**, focusing on real-world data analysis, model robustness, and evaluation best practices.
+This project was developed as part of a **machine learning project**, focusing on real-world data analysis, model robustness, and evaluation best practices.